 Many of the guidelines and protocols listed below are based on guidance issued for the 2020-2021 academic year; however, we expect there to be some changes to the current guidelines in the coming months, and this page will be updated to reflect changes in Marymount Manhattan’s posture for testing, screening, cleaning, social-distancing, etc.

 - Residence halls will be operating at full-capacity, with each bedroom having 2-4 occupants.
 MMC has adapted its guidelines to operate each apartment as its own ‘household’ and therefore, we are able to bring our residence halls back to its original capacity with the safety and wellness of these communities in mind.
 This will be an exciting opportunity to allow students the opportunity to feel more closely connected with each other.
 Please consider your comfort level with the idea of sharing a bedroom with other students before applying.

-- Our residence halls will be closed during the Winter Break session (December 17, 2021 - January 2, 2022).
-On December 17th at noon, all students will be required to vacate the residence halls.
-Students will have the option to return to housing for the January session at an additional cost.
+- Our residence halls will be closed during the Winter Break session (December 23, 2022 - January 2, 2023).
+On or before December 23 at noon, all students will be required to vacate the residence halls.
+Students will have the option to return to housing for the January Term session at an additional cost.

 Following recommendations from New York State (NYS) and the Center for Disease Control (CDC), we have adapted our housing in the following ways: